Sailing Croatia with Life Before Work Yachtlife

 It was extremely helpful that our tour guide marked days worth saving yourself for, encouraging (if needed) to have an earlier and calmer night to make the most of the next.
 He was not wrong, those nights 110% were worth saving myself for and now I can say I have raved in a cave!

-I particularly favoured our themed days such as:
+I particularly loved our themed days such as:

 - our windy disaster of a white party/beer pong tournament that ended up turning into an insane water fight